pryrt/nppStuff/CommunityForum/FAQ/TemplateForRegexQs.md

 * Your example "before" and "after" data should include examples of data that should be changed, and example data that should _not_ be changed by the replacement.
 Often, crafting a successful search/replace expression requires knowing both.
 * If there are edge cases or exceptions, make sure your example data includes those
 * When you share the expressions that you already tried, it's good to explain why you thought it would work
+* It really is important for the example "before" and "after" data to be as plain text, not just as a screenshot.
+Otherwise, fellow Notepad++ Community members cannot easily copy/paste your example data to experiment with the search/replace expressions.

 Please note that the template above was written to try to encourage following these guidelines.